srobo/docs/competition-simulator.md

 For SR2020, a virtual competition will be run using a brand new simulator.

 <div class="info">
-  This is not the same as the <a href="/docs/programming/simulator/">regular simulator</a>.
+  This is different to the <a href="/docs/programming/simulator/">regular simulator</a>.
 </div>

 ## Installation